ranfysvalle02/mdb-advanced-rag/README.md

 3. **Paragraph Traversal**: This involves breaking down documents into individual paragraphs, allowing the retrieval engine to target specific sections of text more precisely.

-4. **Graph Traversal**: When working with interconnected datasets, this strategy explores relationships between nodes in a graph to uncover relevant information.
-Graph traversal is commonly used in applications requiring relational data discovery.

 ### Choosing the Right Chunk Strategy

 Selecting the optimal chunking strategy depends on factors such as the complexity of the document, the structure of your data, and the nature of the query.
 For instance, document-heavy queries may benefit from parent document retrieval, while more specific or granular searches might leverage paragraph or page-based strategies.
 With MongoDB Atlas, these chunking techniques can be tailored for the desired performance and efficiency, ensuring fast, scalable, and relevant data retrieval.